-It wasn’t that long ago that we often had one computer per household, if we were lucky.
+It wasn’t that long ago that it was common to have only one computer per household, if we were lucky.
 And maybe the adults in the house had a cell phone.
 Now, everyone has a cell phone.
-The ipods we used to covet are in the back of a drawer filled with chargers, we have tablets, smart speakers, smart washing machines, smart refrigerators.
-We have wearables, 2 monitors on our desks, and our own laptops.
+The ipods we used to covet are in the back of a drawer filled with chargers.
+Now we have tablets, smart speakers, smart washing machines, smart refrigerators.
+Many people have wearables, 2 monitors on our desks, and our own laptops.
 Electronics are embedded in things more than ever before and they are getting smaller, cheaper, and easier to get.

 According the PC Mag article, e-waste is one of the largest environmental problems in the world and it is accelerating climate change.
 Evolving technology exacerbates the problem, but the author suggests it can also be part of the solution.

 “The latest report from The Global E-waste Statistics Partnership calculates that in 2019 alone, the world produced 53.6 megatons of e-waste, and less than 18% of that was documented and recycled.
 The rate of production of electronics has outstripped the speed at which recycling efforts have grown, making for an ever-growing problem. “

 Around the globe, people are coming up with solutions.
 A professor at the University of New South Wales, Australia is working on micro e-waste processing centers.
 Two men in Southeast Asia have developed a home solar powered systems made from discarded laptop batteries and monitors and televisions.
 One small company in Nepal buys second hand phones and restores them for re-use.